 The Nite Owl calls itself the Home of the Jumbo Burger, and there used to be signs posted in the dining room that the Jumbo was “the largest post-war hamburger in the area.”
-In fact, the Jumbo is not all that huge, but it is a lovely lunch-counter paradigm, just hefty enough to be a modest meal as a single, or a veritable banquet on a bun if you order a Double Jumbo.
-It comes on a toasted bun and is available either plain or under a heap of fried onions, with or without a mantle of cheese.
+In fact, the Jumbo is not all that huge, but it is a lunch-counter paradigm, just hefty enough to be a modest meal as a single, or a banquet on a bun if you order a Double Jumbo.
+It is available either plain or under a heap of fried onions, with or without a mantle of cheese.

 "Wooden booths, linoleum floor, and Coke signs on the wall: an ideal environment for spooning into an ice cream sundae."